A journey of learning in the Golden State

 Similarly to Achieve Kids, the staff were passionate and dedicated to their roles, and the people they work with.
 Christine and I were also impressed by the range of programs available, including camp programs, employment services, recreational and social programs.

 The therapy services available in California are fragmented due to the way they are funded.
 Families and service providers often have to fight for funding from government or insurance companies.
-Organisations also rely on fundraising so that they can provide the necessary services to their client population.
+Organisations also rely on fundraising so that they can provide the necessary services to their customers.
 We realised how incredibly lucky we are to be living in Australia, where there is more funding for disability and therapy services.

 While we were in Palo Alto we also attended the ‘Autism through the Life Span’ Conference held at Stanford University, where we learnt about current research and programs.
 I was particularly interested in the research presented by Dr Ami Klin about a device used for eye tracking and assessing social interactions to assist with early diagnosis of autism in infants and toddlers, as it would enable children to access vital early childhood intervention services sooner.